mikro-orm/mikro-orm/docs/blog/2022-02-06-mikro-orm-5-released.md

 Up until now, flushing was always an explicit action.
 With v5, we can configure the flushing strategy, similarly to how JPA/hibernate work.
 We have 3 flush modes:

-- `FlushMode.COMMIT` - The `EntityManager` tries to delay the flush until the current transaction is committed, although it might flush prematurely too.
+- `FlushMode.COMMIT` - The `EntityManager` delays the flush until the current Transaction is committed.
 - `FlushMode.AUTO` - This is the default mode, and it flushes the `EntityManager` only if necessary.
 - `FlushMode.ALWAYS` - Flushes the `EntityManager` before every query.